DAVID L. WOODRUFF

 I am Editor-in-Chief for the INFORMS Journal on Computing.

-Here is the working copy of the list of confirmed speakers for the program for BayOpt2017.
+Here is the list of confirmed speakers for the program for BayOpt2017.

 I am past chair of the INFORMS Computing Society, which has a lot of interesting members working on optimization, computer science and artificial intelligence.